The Making Learning Personal, Practical And Profitable Approach

 If you wish, try tackling the exercise on this theme.
 This invites you to look to the future and do the following things.

-Describe a situation where you may want to help people – a person or group – to develop by learning something they find personal, practical and profitable.
+Describe a situation where you may want to help a person or a group of people to develop by learning something they find personal, practical and profitable.

 Describe the specific things you can do to help them to learn the thing they find personal, practical and profitable.